mer-hybris/hadk.sailfishos.org/prerequisites.rst

 * Sailfish OS Platform SDK Target (explained later)

-* At least 30 GiB of free disk space (20 GiB source download + more for building) for a complete Android build; a minimal download and HADK build (only hardware adaptation-related components) requires slightly less space.
+* At least 30 GiB of free disk space (20 GiB source download + more for building) for a complete Android 6 build; a minimal download and HADK build (only hardware adaptation-related components) requires slightly less space.
-  The newer the Android base version, the bigger the size requirements.
+  Newer Android base versions yield increasingly bigger size requirements.

 * At least 4 GiB of RAM (the more the better)